 The phrase “letting go” is a well-worn cliché used by nearly every person alive at one time or another in their life.
 We casually use the term and mouth the words without any genuine appreciation of its real inward power of what it truly means to let go.
 What I’ve observed people like myself leave claw marks with their fingernails grasping and holding on tightly, unwilling to let go of anything in their life.
 The power and practice of letting go is something all of us can benefit from in our lives.

 Letting go means just what it says.
-It is an invitation to cease holding on tightly to anything that controls and robs us our peace in life.
+It is an invitation to cease holding on tightly to anything that controls and robs us of our peace in life.
 It is a conscious decision to release and no longer cling to a person, event, a particular time, or desire.
 It is the ability to let go moment by moment of the things we have no power to control in our life.
-It is allowing things to be as they are not as we hope them to be.
+It is allowing things to be as they are, not as we hope them to be.
 In letting go of something, we learn to no longer resist by coercing and struggling to hold on to something that will never change.

 Image via Pixabay